artz/meanify/README.md

 -------- | -------------
-limit    | Limits the result set count to the supplied value. skip     | Number of records to skip (offset). sort     | Sorts the record according to provided [shorthand sort syntax](http://mongoosejs.com/docs/api.html#query_Query-sort) (e.g. `&__sort=-name`). populate | Populates object references with the full resource (e.g. `&__populate=users`). count    | When present, returns the resulting count in an array (e.g. `[38]`).
+limit    | Limits the result set count to the supplied value. skip     | Number of records to skip (offset). distinct | Finds the distinct values for a specified field across the current collection. sort     | Sorts the record according to provided [shorthand sort syntax](http://mongoosejs.com/docs/api.html#query_Query-sort) (e.g. `&__sort=-name`). populate | Populates object references with the full resource (e.g. `&__populate=users`). count    | When present, returns the resulting count in an array (e.g. `[38]`).